isginf/gitlab_tools/README.md

 ## Known issues

-- By now the project to be restored and it's settings must be created by hand
-- Members are not restored yet
+- Members are not restored automatically
 - Repository, wiki and upload archives must be extracted manually